savonet/book/language.md

 This is a function printing "hello" and then returning 5, see [below](#sec:functions) for details about functions.
-Sequences of instructions are delimited by new lines, but can also be separated by `;` in order to have them fit on one line, i.e., the above can equivalently be written
+Sequences of instructions are delimited by newlines, but can also be separated by `;` in order to have them fit on one line, i.e., the above can equivalently be written

 ```{.liquidsoap include="liq/fun2.liq"}